Tour 360 Contacts

 Suppliers must not offer or accept G&E where to do so would constitute, or would be perceived as constituting, bribery or other corrupt activity.
 As such:

-• Suppliers are expected to observe BAT’s G&E policy principles, as set out in the SoBC, when doing business with BAT companies and employees;
+- Suppliers are expected to observe the Group’s G&E chapter principles, as set out in the SoBC, when doing business with Group Companies and Employees;

-• The exchange of G&E is prohibited during any tender or competitive bidding process involving BAT; and
+- The exchange of G&E between BAT Employees and Suppliers is prohibited during any tender or competitive bidding process involving the Group ; and

 Sanctions and export controls